What is the difference between gross and net sales?

 Gross sales is simply the total amount of money received.
 If a customer made an order with a total of $80, the gross sales for that order are just that - $80.
 Even if the order ended up being refunded or there were shipping and other fees (that made up that $80), the gross sales is still $80.

-Net sales is the total after the refunds, fees and similar have been taken out.
+Net sales/revenue is the total after the refunds, fees and similar have been taken out.
 It ends up being a more accurate representation of the actual money you have from sales, while gross sales is represents the initial money you've received.

 Of course, it's likely that you and other store owners have a different idea of what defines net sales, and rather than make that choice for you, Metorik allows you to customise how net sales is calculated.
 You can do this from your store's settings:

-At the moment, you can deduct the following from gross sales to determine net sales:
+You can deduct the following from gross sales to determine net sales: